The Cathode Ray Tube site

 Demonstrates that the electrons go in a straight

-line and won't go through the bent following the
+line and won't go through the bend following the

 negative pole.